telerik-boneyard/kendo-react-dialog/docs/index.md

 Actions are specified as objects, which are passed to the Kendo UI Button for React.
 The available options include:

 * The `text` (`String`) option&mdash;The rendered text of the button.
-* The `primary` (`Boolean`) option&mdash;Whether the rendered button is a primary button
+* The `primary` (`Boolean`) option&mdash;Whether the rendered button is a primary button.
 * The `onClick` (`Function`) option&mdash;A function that is executed on a button click.

-For a complete list of options, see the [Kendo UI Button API documentation for React](https://github.com/telerik/kendo-react-buttons/blob/master/docs/button/api.md).
+For a complete list of options, refer to the [API documentation of the Button](https://github.com/telerik/kendo-react-buttons/blob/master/docs/button/api.md).

 ```html-preview
 <div id="app"></div>